 Table 4.2 reveals that "being a woman" was, in fact, one of the advantages women candidates most frequently mentioned.
 Again, it was almost exclusively nonincumbents who perceived gender to have had an effect on their campaigns.
-Only 1.2% of all incumbents running in contested primaries for state house seats listed sex as an advantage, in contrast to perceive sex to have any important impact on their campaigns, either as an asset or as a liability.
+Only 1.2% of all incumbents running in contested primaries for state house seats listed sex as an advantage, in contrast to 8.9% of all nonincumbents (taub = .11).
+Apparently, incumbents rarely perceive sex to have any important impact on their campaigns, either as an asset or as a liability.

-Very few of the candidates who mentioned "being a woman" as a disadvantage also mentioned it as an advantage.32 Individual women tended to view their sex as having either a negative or a positive impact on their campaigns.
+Very few of the candidates who mentioned "being a woman" as a disadvantage also mentioned it as an advantage.
+Individual women tended to view their sex as having either a negative or a positive impact on their campaigns.
 Nevertheless, in the aggregate, being a woman worked to the advantage and to the disadvantage of almost equal proportions of candidates.
 Thus, unlike money, time, and party support, which were rarely perceived as assets but frequently perceived as liabilities, the effects of gender as advantage and as disadvantage were roughly comparable across the population of women candidates.